 (iv) under no circumstance shall the Trust Institution be liable for payment from its own funds of distributions due on the Certificates;

-(v) the Trust Institution shall not be liable with respect to any action taken or omitted to be taken by any Certificate Registrar hereunder if performed by a party other than the Owner Trustee, and the Trust Institution shall not be liable for performing any obligations or duties under this Agreement which are to be performed by the Certificate Registrar hereunder (if performed by a party other than the Owner Trustee); and
+(v) the Trust Institution shall not be liable with respect to any action taken or omitted to be taken by the Reimbursement and Disclosure Agent under the Reimbursement and Disclosure Agreement or by any Certificate Registrar hereunder if performed by a party other than the Owner Trustee, and the Trust Institution shall not be liable for performing any obligations or duties under this Agreement which are to be performed by the Reimbursement and Disclosure Agent under the Reimbursement and Disclosure Agreement or any Certificate Registrar hereunder (if performed by a party other than the Owner Trustee); and

-(vi) the Trust Institution shall not be responsible for or in respect of, the validity or sufficiency of this Agreement, the form, character, genuineness, sufficiency, value or validity of any .
-The Trust Institution shall in no event assume or incur any liability, duty or obligation to any Certificate Holder, other than as expressly provided for herein.
+(vi) the Trust Institution shall not be responsible for or in respect of, the validity or sufficiency of this Agreement, the form, character, genuineness, sufficiency, value or validity of any Class B Interest or the validity or sufficiency of any Transfer and Auction Agreement or the Total Return Swap Agreement Trust Property.
+The Trust Institution shall in no event assume or incur any liability, duty or obligation to any Lender or Certificate Holder, other than as expressly provided for herein.

 Section 7.02.
 Representations and Warranties .
-The Trust Institution hereby represents and warrants for the respective benefit of the Certificate Holders that:
+The Trust Institution hereby represents and warrants for the respective benefit of the Lenders and Certificate Holders that:

 (i) as applicable, it has been duly incorporated and is validly existing as a banking corporation in good standing under the laws of the State of Delaware and it holds all corporate power and all material franchises, grants, authorizations, consents, orders and approvals from all governmental authorities necessary to carry on its trust business as now conducted;

-(ii) the execution, delivery and performance by the Trust Institution of this Agreement and on behalf of the Trust Agreement and any other document executed by it on behalf of the Trust, respectively, are within its corporate power, have been or will have been duly authorized by all necessary corporate action on the part of the Trust Institution (no action by its shareholders being required) and do not and will not (A) violate or contravene any judgment, decree or order of the State of Delaware binding on the Trust Institution, (B) conflict with or result in a breach of, or constitute a default under, any provision of the articles of incorporation or by-laws of the Trust Institution or of any material agreement, contract, mortgage or other instrument binding on the Trust Institution or (C) result in the creation or imposition of any lien, charge or encumbrance on the Trust Property resulting from actions by or claims against the Trust Institution except as expressly contemplated by this Agreement;
+(ii) the execution, delivery and performance by the Trust Institution of this Agreement and, the issuance of the Tahiti Note and the Certificates by the Owner Trustee on behalf of the Trust, the Reimbursement and Disclosure Agreement and each Asset LLC Agreement, the Distribution Agreement, the Facility Agreement and each Transfer and Auction Agreement, the Total Return Swap Agreement and each Asset LLC Agreement, and the issuance of the Notes and the Certificates by the Owner Trustee on behalf of the Trust pursuant to this Agreement and the Facility pursuant to this Agreement and any other document executed by it on behalf of the Trust, respectively, are within its corporate power, have been or will have been duly authorized by all necessary corporate action on the part of the Trust Institution (no action by its shareholders being required) and do not and will not (A) violate or contravene any judgment, decree or order of the State of Delaware binding on the Trust Institution, (B) conflict with or result in a breach of, or constitute a default under, any provision of the articles of incorporation or by-laws of the Trust Institution or of any material agreement, contract, mortgage or other instrument binding on the Trust Institution or (C) result in the creation or imposition of any lien, charge or encumbrance on the Trust Property resulting from actions by or claims against the Trust Institution except as expressly contemplated by this Agreement;